 - Jeopardizing your overall health

-Fortunately, the ADVENT Snoring Center offers two, minimally invasive oral treatments that can dramatically reduce your snoring, or even eliminate it all together.
+Fortunately, the ADVENT Snoring Center offers a minimally invasive, in-office procedure to improve obstructive sleep apnea and dramatically reduce your snoring, or even eliminate it all together.